Advice from our physiotherapist

 If the pain is persistent and does not improve despite weight-bearing and adapted shoes, healthcare should be contacted.
 This is especially important in the case of long-term problems that affect everyday life and activity.

-Recommended protection & support
+Recommended protection & support for heel spurs and plantar fasciitis

-About our Injury Guide – quick guidance in case of complaints
+The Injury Guide – quick guidance in case of pain and injuries

-In our Injury Guide, you will receive clear and easy-to-understand information about common injuries, how they occur and what symptoms usually occur.
-You will also receive recommendations on which protection and aids can relieve your discomfort and help you further in your rehabilitation.
+In our Injury Guide, you will receive clear and easy-to-understand information about common injuries, how they occur, and what symptoms usually occur.
+You will also receive recommendations on which braces and supports can help alleviate your discomfort and further aid in your rehabilitation.
 All information is based on expert knowledge from our licensed physiotherapist.

-Find the right protection for your needs
+Find the right braces and supports for your needs

 There are several ways to find the right product on our website.
-For a more personalised selection, you can use our filters and sort by injury, body part or sport.
-You can also get help from our AI assistant Eir, who is trained on all the content on our website and can help you with product recommendations, fit questions and order-related concerns – 24/7.
-If you would rather speak directly to our licensed physiotherapist, Ida, you can reach her via email or phone for personal advice and support in your product selection.
+For a more personalized selection, you can use our filters and sort by injury, body part, or sport.
+You can also get help from our AI assistant Eir, who is trained on all the content on our website and can help you with product recommendations, fit questions, and order-related concerns – 24/7.
+If you would prefer to speak directly with our licensed physiotherapist, Ida, you can contact her via email or phone for personalized advice and support in selecting your product.